ImOverlord/sql-snap/docs/README.md

 With Snap you can set a test sql file, and the run statement before each Tests.

-Currently Sql-Snap only works with **pgSQL**.
+Currently Sql-Snap only supports *pgSQL*, and *sqlite*, but you can easily create a new dialect for any sql provider you want.

 ## RoadMap

- * Add Support to other SQL types.
- * Use peer dependencies
- * Create Jest-Preset
- * Add Tests
+ * Add more dialect (mysql, mssql ...)